-Existing After School Education and Safety (ASES) and 21st Community Learning Centers (21st CCLC) Elementary and Middle School grantees.
+Existing After School Education and Safety (ASES) and 21st Community Learning Centers (21st CCLC) Elementary and Middle School grantees

 ASES, 21st CCLC Elementary/Middle School, and the ELO-P should be considered a single, comprehensive program.
-In coordinating all these funding streams to move towards a single program, the expectation is that the most stringent requirements will be adopted for program guidance.
-If one or both grants are held, please describe how the ELO-P funding will be used to create one comprehensive and universal Expanded Learning Program.
+In coordinating all these funding streams to move towards a single program, the expectation is that the most stringent programmatic requirements will be adopted for program guidance.